Scalar embedding of temporal network trajectories

-Here we expand on \cite{MasudaEmbeddingTN} {to} consider various possible approaches one can follow to obtain low-dimensional --and in particular, scalar-- embeddings of network trajectories using linear dimensionality reduction methods.
-We build various types of complex dynamics, from one-dimensional processes to synthetic network trajectories --white, noisy periodic, autorregressive and chaotic-- and empirical temporal networks, and explore how correctly the resulting embeddings capture the subtle, intrinsic dynamics of the original network trajectory.
-The rest of the paper goes as follows.
-In Sec. \ref{sec:methods} we define our methodology, which encompasses four strategies to obtain low-dimensional (and in particular, scalar) embeddings of network trajectories that leverage two different dimensionality reduction philosophies: principal component analysis and multidimensional scaling.
-In this section we also define the metrics used to validate our results, which include autocorrelation functions, Lyapunov exponents, and their extensions for network trajectories.
-In Sec. \ref{sec:results} we describe the results of applying the embedding methodology to signals of different complexity, ranging from 1D processes to synthetic temporal network models.
+Here, we expand on \cite{MasudaEmbeddingTN} {to} consider various possible approaches one can follow to obtain low-dimensional --and in particular, scalar-- embeddings of network trajectories using linear dimensionality reduction methods.
+We build various types of complex dynamics, from one-dimensional processes to synthetic network trajectories --white, noisy periodic, autorregressive, chaotic-- and mixtures thereof, and complement these with empirical temporal networks.
+We systematically explore how correctly the resulting embeddings capture the subtle, intrinsic dynamics of the original network trajectory. {To that aim, we use graph metrics that characterise specific dynamical properties of network trajectories, such as periodicity and memory of sensitivity to initial conditions.}\\ The rest of the paper goes as follows.
+In Sec. \ref{sec:methods}, we define our methodology, which encompasses four strategies to obtain low-dimensional (and in particular, scalar) embeddings of network trajectories that leverage two different dimensionality reduction philosophies: principal component analysis and multidimensional scaling \cite{cox2000multidimensional}.
+In this section, we also define the metrics used to validate our results, which include autocorrelation functions, Lyapunov exponents, and their extensions for network trajectories.
+In Sec. \ref{sec:results}, we describe the results of applying the embedding methodology to signals of different complexity, ranging from 1D processes to synthetic temporal network models.
 We also apply the method to a couple of empirical temporal networks, in order to showcase how the method works in real scenarios.
 In Sec. \ref{sec:discussion} we conclude and discuss open problems for future work.